I know a little something about living on a budget and still being able to travel.

 The program I participated in, AmeriCorps Watershed Stewards Program, provided as many benefits as they could to help the members, like free health insurance, food stamps, and professional discounts on field gear.
-These benefits definitely helped, but living on such strict income was still difficult.
+These benefits definitely helped, but living on such strict income was a challenge.

 Luckily, I’m not really into material things.